Bureaus

 Major Crimes Division

-This division conducts hundreds of investigations into criminal activity annual.
+This division conducts hundreds of investigations into criminal activity annually.
 Through its various units, the Major Crimes Division conducts focused investigations on the most violent offenders, works collaboratively with other agencies for narcotics investigations, and much more.

 Major Crimes Division Units